apache/doris/samples/doris-demo/remote-udaf-cpp-demo/README.md

 under the License.
 -->

-# Remote UDF Function Service In CPP Demo
+# Remote UDAF Function Service In CPP Demo

 ## Compile
 `make clean && make all`